Walk Cleveland's self-guided ghost tour. 13 documented stops, 5 free. No guide, no schedule — just you and the dark.

 Before it was a convocation center, this site held the old Goodman Pickle Factory, where in 1948, a catastrophic boiler explosion killed seven workers...

-The Cleveland ghost tour includes 13 documented haunted locations.
+The Cleveland ghost tour includes 13 documented stops covering 58 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Cleveland tour is Squires Castle at North Chagrin Reservation.
+The most visited stop on our Cleveland tour is Squires Castle at North Chagrin Reservation, dating back to 1890.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.